Self-Consistent Heating of the Magnetically Closed Solar Corona: Generation of Nanoflares, Thermodynamic Response of the Plasma and Observational Signatures: Numerical Model

 ${\bf F}_{\textrm{shock}}$ in the momentum Eq.~\eqref{Eqn:mhd_motion} represents a viscous force that is finite at shocks but reduces to zero for smooth flows.
 At shocks, the shock jump conditions are satisfied through the use of shock viscosities \citep{Arber2001}.
 This allows heating due to shocks to be captured as a viscous heating $Q_{\textrm{shock}}$ which is added into the thermal energy Eq. \eqref{Eqn:mhd_ee}.
 Such approach has been extensively used in LaRe to simulate the heating from magnetic reconnection in the solar corona \citep{Hood2016,Reid2018,Reid2020,Leake2020,Threlfall2021,Howson2022,Leake2024}.

-However, in contrast to these previous simulations, we do not include an explicit resistivity $\eta$ in the induction Eq.~\eqref{Eqn:mhd_induct} or corresponding Ohmic heating term $\eta {\bf j}^2$ in Eq.~\eqref{Eqn:mhd_ee} in order to avoid generating artificially dissipative heating events.
-Instead, finite numerical resistivity is used to facilitate the magnetic reconnection that takes place.
-This allows us to capture explosive energy release events at narrow current sheets -- nanoflares -- and the conversion of energy as it occurs for nanoflares in the solar corona: from magnetic to kinetic and then into thermal energy through viscous dissipation of the reconnection outflow jets, with $Q_{\textrm{shock}}$ the only contributor to the impulsive coronal heating.
+However, in contrast to these previous simulations, we do not include an explicit resistivity $\eta$ in the induction Eq.~\eqref{Eqn:mhd_induct} or corresponding Ohmic heating term $\eta {\bf j}^2$ in Eq.~\eqref{Eqn:mhd_ee}.
+This is to avoid unrealistic heating in places where it would not occur without artificially large resistivity.
+Instead, the field line breaking that is required for magnetic reconnection is provided by numerical resistivity in our simulation and occurs where very steep magnetic gradients develop.
+This allows us to capture impulsive energy release events at narrow current sheets -- nanoflares -- and the conversion of energy as it occurs for nanoflares in the solar corona: from magnetic to kinetic and then into thermal energy through viscous dissipation of the reconnection outflow jets \citep[e.g.,][]{Bareford2015,Reid2020}.

+Thus, we take the view that viscous shock heating dominates any actual Ohmic heating that occurs in the real corona.
+During reconnection, most of the input magnetic energy flux is converted into kinetic energy and enthalpy fluxes of the exhaust, with only a small fraction going into direct Ohmic dissipation.
+The exhaust energy is then thermalized at shocks.
+This energy budget is supported by in situ observations of reconnection in the solar wind \citep{Mistry2017} and magnetopause \citep{Phan2014}.

 We include field-aligned thermal conduction and optically thin radiation in the thermal energy Eq.~\eqref{Eqn:mhd_ee} to model the enthalpy exchange between the corona and TR in response to these impulsive heating events \citep{Johnston2019a}.
 In particular, the heat flux vector ${\bf q}$ is based on the \cite{Braginskii1965} formulation in the presence of a magnetic field, which recovers the field-aligned Spitzer-H{\"a}rm parallel thermal conductivity in the strong field limit \cite[]{Spitzer1953}.
 The radiative loss function $\Lambda(T)$ of an optically thin plasma is approximated using the piecewise continuous function defined in \cite{Klimchuk2008}.